Kris Mercer Artist in studio sitting among large paintings

 Across all series, colour is the binding force.
-I lean into bold, intuitive colour choices—sometimes harmonious, sometimes disruptive—to generate mood and movement.
-Texture is another constant, acting not just as a visual element, but as a way of embodying time, erosion, memory.
+I lean into bold, intuitive choices—sometimes harmonious, sometimes disruptive—to evoke mood and movement.

-Though visually distinct, these bodies of work share a common ground: they are all ways of mapping lived experience, whether external or internal, physical or emotional.
-What ties them together is not a single subject or technique, but a desire to create a pause—for myself and the viewer—in which to notice, to absorb, to reconnect.
+Though visually distinct, these bodies of work share a common purpose: mapping lived experience, whether external or internal, physical or emotional.
+What unites them is not a subject or technique, but a desire to create a pause—for both myself and the viewer—in which to notice, absorb, and reconnect.

-My paintings grace the walls in homes and offices not only across the UK, but also internationally, reaching admirers in the United States, Europe, and Australia.
+My paintings grace homes and offices not only across the UK, but also internationally, reaching admirers in the United States, Europe, and Australia.

 Absolutely stunning, looks better in real life.
 Great service and delivery.